AnSyNova/2cUTC_lua_dissectors/README.md

 # 2cUTC_dissectors

-A set of Wireshark .lua scripts to dissect 2cUTC CTRACEs
+A set of Wireshark .lua scripts to dissect 2cUTC CTRACEs (from z/OS)

 **WHAT IS A 2cUTC CTRACE?**